giannan-mods/bondage-framework/README.md

 - Most of the new equipment will be shown on images when worn, independently of the current state of the wearer.

 3. Afflictions: A skill type dedicated to long-lasting (maybe even permanent) negative status effects.
-Right now, there's nothing in it, but more and more passives will be added to the framework with time, so other mods can assign them based on their own criteria.
+More and more passives will be added to the framework with time, so other mods can assign them based on their own criteria.

 4. Miscellaneous: Several other minor changes have been made to the base game, to make it more flexible for future mods, or just better (in my personal opinion).